 When nonfatal errors occur that may impact the quality of the model output, such as when backup data is used, it is important to notify the appropriate parties so that the error can be addressed.
-The mail.py utility can assist by sending an e-mail notification from any node on the system.
+The standard mail command is not available on compute nodes so the mail.py utility can assist by sending an e-mail notification from any node on the system.
 To notify production staff of a nonfatal but significant issue with a production job, one might execute: